JPG to AVIF Converter — Free Online

 About JPG to AVIF Conversion

 Converting JPG to AVIF sits at the intersection of two of the most-searched questions in image workflows: file compatibility and file size.
 JPG files behave well in their native environment but cause friction when you need to share, edit, or publish them somewhere that expects AVIF.
 The most common triggers for this conversion are uploading to a platform that rejects JPG, opening the file in software that does not recognize it, attaching the image to a document workflow, and reducing the file size for faster web delivery.
 None of those problems require a server upload — the file format is fully described, the math is well-known, and a modern browser has every API needed to do the conversion locally.
+JPG has been the default photo format for decades, but it isn't the most efficient way to store an image anymore.
+AVIF, built on the AV1 video codec, can hold the same photo at noticeably smaller file sizes, which is exactly what you want when you're trying to speed up a website or shrink a folder of pictures.
+Converting happens locally in your browser using the Canvas API, so your photos never leave your machine on the way to becoming AVIF.

 Why People Convert JPG to AVIF

 There is no single reason to convert JPG to AVIF; there are four overlapping ones.
 Compatibility is the most common: the destination application, website, or printer simply does not accept JPG.
 File size is the second: AVIF either compresses better (saving bandwidth) or worse (preserving fidelity) than JPG, and the right choice depends on what you do next with the image.
 Editing is the third: some editors strip metadata or refuse to open certain JPG variants, while AVIF loads cleanly.
 And finally there is preservation — converting between lossless formats avoids generation loss when you plan to keep editing the file.
 FileChange handles all four motivations in the same one-click flow.
+If you run a website or app, every kilobyte of image weight slows down your pages, and JPG is no longer the lightest option.
+Re-encoding your JPGs to AVIF typically yields a meaningfully smaller file at comparable visual quality, so your pages load faster and your hosting serves less data, while modern browsers display AVIF natively.

 How to Convert JPG to AVIF Online